nebuly-ai/nos/doc/elastic-quota.md

 Nebulnetes automatically computes the GPU memory requested by each Pod from the GPU resources requested by the Pod containers and enforces the limits accordingly.
-The amount of memory GB corresponding to the generic resource `nvidia.com/gpu` is defined by the field `nvidiaGPUResourceMemoryGB` of the Nebulnetes Operator configuration, which is 16 by default.
+The amount of memory GB corresponding to the generic resource `nvidia.com/gpu` is defined by the field `nvidiaGpuResourceMemoryGB` of the Nebulnetes Operator configuration, which is 32 by default.
 For instance, using the default configuration, the value of the resource `n8s.nebuly.ai/gpu-memory` computed from the Pod specification below is `(10 + 16 * 2) = 42`.